 Why does it need our help?

 In recent years, much of the beach habitat that is so important for nesting western snowy plovers has been degraded, resulting in a decline in numbers.
 These birds require bare beaches with unstable sand and pebble substrate to build their nests on, but the introduction of non-native European beach grass to many western beaches has significantly changed the habitat for the worse.
 In addition to reduced nesting habitat, increased flow of human visitors to beaches can result in smashed or abandoned nests.
 Future threats include the projected rising of sea levels due to global warming, which will further reduce plover nesting habitat.
 In order to preserve these vulnerable birds, it’s vital that humans try to lessen their impact on sensitive beach habitats, and that we protect the untouched habitat that is left.
+Oregon Fish and Wildlife lists several things the public can do to increase the chance of plover survival and breeding:

 Did you know?